Lynn-Quantum-Optics/Summer-2024/lev/README.md

 # Overview
 Much of my work this summer centered around gathering and analyzing experimental data; this includes figuring out what experimental data to take in the first place.
-As such, my folder in the repo is divided into three sub-folders: finding_states, testing_experiment (analyzing experimental data for W/W' and neural net/population model performance), and calibration (tex file for calibration/troubleshooting manual I wrote).
+As such, my folder in the repo is divided into three sub-folders: finding_states, testing_experiment, and calibration.
 Below, I give more info on specific files and uses of each:

 ## finding_states
 This folder contains code to determine what states we should gather experimental data on.